Time of supply

 My customer traded their old gold jewellery in for a new piece of gold jewellery.
 The trade-in value of the old gold jewellery is $1,200.
 The value for the new gold jewellery is $1,500 (inclusive of workmanship fee of $30).
 How should I account for the GST on the sale?

-As an administrative concession, you are allowed to charge GST on $300 (i.e. the difference between the value of the new gold jewellery inclusive of workmanship fee and the trade-in value of the old gold jewellery).
+However, as an administrative concession for the trade-in of gold jewellery only, you can choose to charge GST on the difference between the value of the new gold jewellery inclusive of workmanship fee and the trade-in value of the old gold jewellery.
+See the table below on the amount of GST to be accounted for in this scenario.

 Value of new gold jewellery (inclusive of workmanship fee $30)$1,500